-Beyond the numbers: Analytics as a strategic capability has been added to your bookmarks.
+Beyond the numbers: Analytics as a strategic capability has been saved

 The business landscape is rapidly changing thanks to big computing, big data and correspondingly robust machine learning and optimization techniques.
 Forward-thinking companies that embrace analytics early can change the competitive dynamic by executing their core competencies and strategies better than their competitors.